 They may appear hard on the outside but that is merely a form of 'case hardening' of the surface and helps make shaping the tip much easier.
 Once roughed up with a bit of sandpaper, these tips are immediately playable and will have no harsh sound on contact.

 Made in the UK from highest quality premium buffalo leather impregnated with natural resins using a unique method designed and developed by myself over the last few years.
 As far as I am aware, it is unlikely that any other tip manufacturer uses the same method because, like my cue making, nobody told me how to make tips, I had to find out the hard way by trial and error.

-Every tip is inspected individually at every stage during this intensive and time consuming process and if all checks are passed, the MW logo is stamped into the base which provides a flat base, an integral key for the glue, and guarantees the tip is genuine and authentic.
+Every tip is inspected individually at every stage during this intensive and time consuming process and the MW logo is stamped into the base which, after light sanding preparation, provides an integral key for the glue, and guarantees the tip is genuine and authentic.

 - 9mm - Coming Soon